habitus-eu/HabitusGUI/README.md

 ![GitHub Actions R-CMD-check](https://github.com/habitus-eu/HabitusGUI/workflows/R-CMD-check-full/badge.svg)
 [![codecov](https://codecov.io/gh/habitus-eu/HabitusGUI/branch/main/graph/badge.svg?token=GPRPJ3IXWC)](https://codecov.io/gh/habitus-eu/HabitusGUI)

 HabitusGUI is a Shiny app designed to ease processing behavioural data with research software such as GGIR, activityCounts, PALMSpy and PALMSplus.
+If you want to contribute to HabitusGUI then please find our contributing guidelines [here](https://github.com/wadpac/GGIR/blob/master/CONTRIBUTING.md).

+## 1 Instructions for tool contributors

-If you are the maintainer of one of these software tools then please see our requirements on your tool [here](https://github.com/habitus-eu/HabitusGUI/blob/main/INSTRUCTIONS_TOOL_MAINTAINERS.md).
+If you are the maintainer of a tool that has been or needs to be embedded in HabitusGUI then please see instructions   [here](https://github.com/habitus-eu/HabitusGUI/blob/main/INSTRUCTIONS_TOOL_MAINTAINERS.md).

+## 2 Installation instructions

 We anticipate that HabitusGUI will be installed on a server environment, where the typical user will not have to worry about the installation process as described below.

-## 1 Install without Docker
+### 2.1 without Docker

 This approach assumes that all HabitusGUI dependencies, such as GGIR, PALMSpy, and PALMSplus, are available in the work environment.

-#### 1.1 Install for the first time:
+#### 2.1.1 Install for the first time:

 1. Install R: https://cran.r-project.org/
 2. Start R: `R`